 Products> Antenna Products > Cassegrain Antennas

-Mi-Wave’s Series 222 and Series 223 Cassegrain reflector antennas are high-performance directional antennas engineered for high gain, narrow beamwidth, and efficient feed integration across RF, microwave, and millimeter-wave frequency ranges.
-The Cassegrain configuration uses a dual-reflector design, combining a primary parabolic reflector with a secondary hyperbolic sub-reflector to improve feed placement, reduce blockage, and support compact system layouts.
+Mi-Wave’s Series 222 and Series 223 Cassegrain Reflector Antennas are high-performance directional antennas engineered to deliver high gain, narrow beamwidth, and efficient feed integration across RF, microwave, and millimeter-wave frequency ranges.
+These antennas use a dual-reflector Cassegrain configuration that combines a primary parabolic reflector with a secondary hyperbolic sub-reflector, allowing RF energy to be focused efficiently while keeping the feed assembly closer to the rear of the antenna structure.

 MI-Wave also notes that many additional custom Cassegrain configurations are available beyond the standard models shown online, including variations in diameter, frequency range, polarization, feed arrangement, and mounting.